-The central problem with forcing heterogeneous molecular data into a single abstraction – whether a flat atom table, a coords[state, atom, 3] tensor, or a single DAG – is that the data actually contains several mathematically distinct kinds of structure, each with different algebra and different storage requirements.
-Conflating them produces a format that handles each badly.
+The problem with forcing heterogeneous molecular data into a single abstraction is that the data actually contains several distinct kinds of structure, each with different algebra and different storage requirements.
+Conflating them will produce a format that handles each badly.

 The core describes what is invariant across every conformational state the system can take: the atoms that exist, what they are called, what contains them, and what named groupings have been defined over them.
 A deposition with one structure and a deposition with an ensemble of ten thousand samples share the same core; the ensemble layers sit on top.